CarloDeNart/Perseus-Image-plug-in/docs/source/Statistical Analyses.rst

            The parameters :math:`a`, :math:`\lambda_1`, :math:`\lambda_2`, :math:`n_1` and :math:`n_2` can be chosen by the user. :math:`C` is the integral of the terms in square brackets.

+    b.
+Estimated parameters

+        The HRF is modelled as sum of :math:`I` basis functions :math:`b_i(t)` weighted by factors :math:`\theta_i`(see Friston et al. 1998):

+        This allows to integrate only once, thus enormously speeding up the calculations.
+The basis functions can be chosen by the user:

+        *  Three gamma probability density functions (no fix parameters to set, 3 free parameters).
+           As suggested by Friston et al 1998:

+        *  Finite Impulse Response FIR (1 fix parameter to set, :math:`I` free parameters).
+           See Ashby 2019 (p.
+32).
+The basis functions are series of delta functions.
+There is one impulse for each TR, se the user has to specify the assumed length of :math:`l_HRF` of the HRF, and the number of delta functions :math:`I` is calculated by:

+           where the brackets denote the *floor function*.
+The :math:`I` basis function are: